Metastring/health-heatmap-backend/README.md

 ### Data

-Data sourced from public datasets is curated, annotated, and organized in [this git repository](https://gitlab.com/asdofindia/healthheatmap-data).
+Data sourced from public datasets is curated, annotated, and organized.
 This is in a form which can be directly ingested by the software.

 ### ETL pipeline